 • Recruiting fill-in hosts during hiatus or vacations.

-For a two-week period every three months, programmers must provide a detailed and comprehensive report of the music played on 90.7 FM for music licensing purposes.
+For a two-week period each quarter, programmers must provide a detailed and comprehensive report of the music played on 90.7 FM for music licensing purposes.
 Instructions and basic training are provided to each programmer.
 Programmers are informed in advance of when a comprehensive music-reporting period is in effect.

-WGXC conducts a minimum of three, 10-day, on-air pledge drives each year.
+WGXC currently conducts three on-air pledge drives each year.
 This is how the station raises the bulk of its operating expenses.
 Programmers are required to participate in the on-air fundraising effort during their regular show time.

 Programmers must be prepared to fundraise for a minimum of half of the show’s length.
 While the time spent on air does not count as volunteer time if it is a part of a programmer’s regularly scheduled broadcast, pledge drives provide the opportunity for programmers to help out in other ways as well.